 CACEH continues working to monitor the legislation’s implementation.
 As part of this work, in September 2020, CACEH released a mobile app called DIGNAS to help domestic workers access the information they need to realize the tangible improvements promised by ILO 189 in their daily lives, including tracking back pay, vacation days or other benefits owed and connect with legal resources.
-So far, more than XY domestic workers have downloaded it.

 Around 60 percent of Mexico’s population rely on informal jobs like domestic work, and without the mobilization of workers by groups like CACEH, it would otherwise be easy for employers to ignore the legislation.
 With the Fund’s support, CACEH continues to be vigilant in addressing this issue, working with fellow labor rights groups in pushing for further legislation to protect domestic workers, and fostering a respectful and supportive environment for future workers.

 Says Marcelina, “The Fund was one of the first donors that believed in us and our work… it is a constant, stable, and flexible support for our projects that has served for political advocacy, the training of promoters of labor human rights of domestic workers that laid the foundations to start the organizational work of women workers in the States of Mexico.”

 This blog was written by Preeya Patel, an intern at the Fund for Global Human Rights and a student at the University of Chicago studying public policy.